 Food Not Bombs, Omaha Nebraska USA

-Since 1996 Food Not Bombs (Omaha Nebraska USA) has been distributing food free of charge on the corner of 14th and Farnam at 2pm every Sunday.
+Since 1996 Food Not Bombs Omaha has been distributing food free of charge on the corner of 14th and Farnam at 2pm every Sunday.
 Rain, snow, or shine.
-We are one of hundreds (thousands?) of groups world-wide, please see FoodNotBombs.net for a map and contact information for groups around the world, and the history and ethos of the global organization.
+We are one of hundreds (thousands?) of groups world-wide, please see FoodNotBombs.net for a map and contact information, and the history and ethos of the global organization.

 We’re a very small and scrappy band of volunteers.
 We hope you’ll join us. :)